systopia/de.systopia.xdedupe/docs/index.md

 ## 7. Multi-Merge

-When X-Dedupe's rules generate more than two contacts that would be considered duplicates, it simply generates larger groups of contacts to me merged in one go.
+When X-Dedupe's rules generate more than two contacts that would be considered duplicates, it simply generates larger groups of contacts to be merged in one go.